Board of Directors

 Kyle is an enthusiastic cyclist whose tires have rolled over trails and roads in British Columbia, Great Britain, and Waterloo Region.
 He looks after the books, is involved in program delivery, and coordinated the Kitchener schools in 2016.
 For Kyle, cycling fires the imagination and opens up new ways of seeing the world and he brings this sense of wonder to his safety lessons when taking students out for a ride.

-PHILIP MARTIN - FOUNDER
+PHILIP MARTIN - FOUNDER AND CHAIR

 There is no place Philip Martin would rather be than outdoors.
 He loves cycling, kayaking, birdwatching and just hanging out along the Grand River.